Politics and the English Language: Critical reception

 In his biography of Orwell, Michael Shelden called the article "his most important essay on style", while Bernard Crick made no reference to the work at all in his original biography, reserving his praise for Orwell's essays in Polemic, which cover a similar political theme.
 John Rodden asserts, given that much of Orwell's work was polemical, that he sometimes violated these rules and Orwell himself concedes that, if you look through his essay, "for certain you will find that I have again and again committed the very faults I am protesting against".
 Rodden also says that Terry Eagleton had praised the essay's demystification of political language but later became disenchanted with Orwell.
+The essay has also been frequently included in writing and composition curricula, where it is used to illustrate principles of clarity and concision in prose.

 Linguist Geoffrey Pullum—despite being an admirer of Orwell's writing— dismissed the essay as "dishonest" and criticised it for "its insane and unfollowable insistence that good writing must avoid all phrases and word uses that are familiar".
 Orwell's admonition to avoid using the passive voice has also been criticised.
 Merriam–Webster's Dictionary of English Usage refers to three statistical studies of passive versus active sentences in various periodicals, stating: "the highest incidence of passive constructions was 13 percent.
 Orwell runs to a little over 20 percent in 'Politics and the English Language'.
 Clearly he found the construction useful in spite of his advice to avoid it as much as possible".

 Introductory writing courses frequently cite this essay.
 A 1999 study found that it was reprinted 118 times in 325 editions of 58 readers published between 1946 and 1996 that were intended for use in college-level composition courses.